jbandi/jonasbandi.net/content/blog/2019-03-13-ng-simple-state/index.md

   model state changes and reactions explicitly via observables and subscriptions.
 No need for RxJS at all!

-> The key takeaway: Default Angular change detection enables real simple state
+> The key takeaway: Default Angular change detection enables really simple state
 > management!

 I wonder why this is not documented more prominently …